colinwren/cartero-screencast/README.md

 	background: white;
 }
 ```
-We will also create an `assets/` folder that to be used later to store reuseable asset bundles.
+We will also create an `assets/` folder that we will use later to store reuseable asset bundles.
 ```
 mkdir assets
 ```